Raju-16/blog_app_frontend/README.md

 # IndIanBlog

-This App is for users who is interested in write the blogs and reading the blogs.
+This App is for users who is interested in write the blogs and reading the blog as well as user can do all the CRUD process like read, edit, update, and delete blogs.

 ## Tech Stack :
 The tech stack I used to build this App:-

 <img src="https://cdn-icons-png.flaticon.com/512/226/226269.png" width=25/> <span>HTML</span>